Variety show: Philippines

 In the Philippines, a genre of daytime variety show—often referred to as "noontime shows"—have been popular across its major television networks; these shows typically air on either weekday or weekend afternoons, and feature a mix of comedy routines and sketches, performances, game show segments, and talent searches.
 Some noontime shows also feature public service elements, usually via segments featuring remote broadcasts from different barangays.

 Student Canteen—which began on radio and moved to television in 1958 on the Chronicle Broadcasting Network (CBN)—has traditionally been considered the earliest entry in the genre.
 In 1979, RPN premiered Eat Bulaga!, which would eclipse it in popularity, and later go on to become the longest-running variety show on Filipino television.
 Amid the sequestration of RPN by the Presidential Commission on Good Government (PCGG) following the People Power Revolution, Eat Bulaga! moved to ABS-CBN in 1989.
 In 1994, after its producers resisted demands by ABS-CBN to purchase the rights to Eat Bulaga! outright, the show made a high-profile move to GMA Network (where Student Canteen successor Lunch Date had been neck-and-neck with it in viewership).

+In the mid-2000s, ABS-CBN's Wowowee would become another prominent competitor to Eat Bulaga.
+The series would face multiple controversies over its run: in 2006, a crowd crush before its first anniversary special at the PhilSports Stadium killed 73 people and injured 400 others.
+In 2007, a technical error during its jackpot game segment resulted in allegations that it had been rigged, as well as a public conflict between Eat Bulaga co-host Joey de Leon and Wowowee host Willie Revillame.'

 In 2023, Eat Bulaga! was embroiled in a conflict between its producers TAPE Inc. and original hosts Tito Sotto, Vic Sotto, and Joey de Leon, over the direction of the show.
 The disputes culminated with a lawsuit by the hosts over the rights to their contributions, including the Eat Bulaga! title itself.
-The trio established a new production company known as TVJ Productions with the backing of rival network TV5, and premiered E.A.T...—a competing noontime show featuring former Eat Bulaga! cast members—in July 2023.
-The new show ran in parallel with Eat Bulaga! on GMA Network, which had continued on with a new cast.
+The trio established a new production company known as TVJ Productions with the backing of rival network TV5, and premiered E.A.T... in July 2023.
+The program was billed as a spiritual continuation of Eat Bulaga! and featured many of its former cast members.
+E.A.T... ran in parallel with Eat Bulaga on GMA Network, which had continued on with a new cast.
 In January 2024, the Marikina Regional Trial Court ruled in favour of TVJ, thus allowing them to reacquire the rights to the Eat Bulaga! name and prohibiting its use by TAPE.
 E.A.T... was subsequently retitled Eat...
 Bulaga!, while TAPE's version of the show was renamed Tahanang Pinakamasaya; after low viewership, Tahanang Pinakamasaya was cancelled in March 2024 and replaced by its ABS-CBN-produced competitor It's Showtime (which had been displaced to other outlets since 2020 after its terrestrial broadcast licenses were revoked).